TRANSITIONING TO CANVAS CLOUD ONLINE WORKSHOP

 I can’t find my Spring 2026 course shell on Canvas Cloud.
 What do I do?

-Spring 2026 course shells will be automatically created and assigned to instructors in September 2025.
-Instructors should see their course shells on the Canvas dashboard by early September.
+Spring 2026 course shells will be automatically created and assigned to instructors.
+Instructors should see their course shells on the Canvas Cloud dashboard by early September.

-If your course does not appear on your dashboard by mid-September, please check with your department’s administrative staff to confirm your course information has been added to goSFU or eTRACS.
+If your course does not appear on your dashboard you can request the course as you normally would using 'Start a New Course' starting October 2025 on Canvas Cloud.
+You may also want to check with your department’s administrative staff to confirm your course assignment on goSFU or eTRACS.

 COURSE RETENTION AND RETIREMENT